Meet Kenkashi: A Magic Microbial Bullet For Next-Level Compost

-For small-scale composters, it can be tricky to strike the right balance, especially in apartments with limited space for storing and turning or little opportunity to source adequate suitable "browns".
+For small-scale composters (or those just starting out), it can feel surprisingly tricky to strike the right balance or maybe even like it's too much of a hassle to even start composting.
+This is especially true for those of us in apartments with limited space for storing and turning or little opportunity to source adequate suitable "browns".
 One veteran Foundry Family composter with a few acres, many deciduous trees, and theoretically no excuse for bad compost *still* forgets to squirrel away enough of last fall's perfect leaf mold every. single. year. and ends up with a wet, watermelon-rind-heavy mess lo about August (hi, it's me).
 Enter Kenkashi.

 Ok, but what IS it?
 In short, it is "fermented kenaf".
 In long, it is ground hemp fiber (the "kenaf") which has been inoculated with a combination of beneficial bacteria and mycorrhizal funghi to create a peat-like material that functions as an anaerobic bacterial fermentation agent to speed and optimize the naturally occurring decomposition of organic matter.
 Don't just take our word for it, be charmed by John: